 The expendable distribution of the Robert H. Bisno Endowed Scholarship shall be used to provide monetary assistance to undergraduate students in the Baskin School of Engineering at UC Santa Cruz to help relieve the cost of attendance.
 The recipient must be a proposed or declared engineering major and show intent to complete the degree.
 Preference will be given to students showing financial need.
 Please apply if you meet the required criteria mentioned above.
 Deadline to apply for Fall 2022 is July 1, 2022.

 The Huffman Prize honors the memory and the legacy of its namesake – David A. Huffman (1925-1999), Computer Science Professor Emeritus.
 Huffman was a distinguished member of the UC Santa Cruz faculty and one of the founders of the first department in what is now the Jack Baskin School of Engineering.
 The Prize is awarded annually to a Baskin School of Engineering graduating senior whose academic career at UCSC exhibits extraordinary creativity, depth of inquiry, and overall excellence.
 Seniors apply by submitting a personal statement, at least one letter of reference from faculty, and documentation of noteworthy projects or unusual accomplishments.
 Recipients are selected by a faculty committee.
-Deadline for submitting applications for the academic year 2020-2021 was April 15, 2021.
+Deadline for submitting applications is May 2, 2022.

 The David S. Lee Scholarship recognizes UCSC Baskin School of Engineering undergraduate students for their achievements and the diverse experiences that they bring into the engineering community.
 David S. Lee served as a member of the UC Board of Regents from 1994 to 2006.
 Two of his three children are alumni of UCSC.
 Students with academic merit and financial need apply online for this competitive award.
-Previous recipients who are still enrolled in BSOE majors may re-apply.
-The amount of this annual award varies (typically 1-4 awards ranging from $1,000 to $2,000).
-Deadline for submitting applications for the 2020-2021 academic year was April 15, 2021.
+Deadline for submitting applications is May 2, 2022.